mfeckie/mfeckie.github.io/_posts/2016-01-18-Seeding-DB-Using-Raw-SQL-Phoenix.md

 ## Wrap up

 As you can see, it's fairly trivial to implement your own Mix tasks in Elixir.
 Of course you could easily write this with a shell script, but where would the fun be in that!

-# Shameless plug

-I'm a consultant application developer with [ThoughtWorks](http://www.thoughtworks.com) and if you would like us to work with you and your company, reach out at <mailto:mfeckie@thoughtworks.com>

-In the meantime, enjoy Mixing all of the things :)